horiid/blog/_posts/2021-05-25-reviving-the-old-laptops.md

 ~~~

 ### Compare checksums
 If checksums are not the same, it means connection is not secure.
 Make sure the clip is stable.
 If they are the same, store backup01.bin at a safe location.
-One or more backups would be better since __the computer may not be able to boot after flashing the chip__.
+One or more backups would be better since __the computer may not be able to boot after flashing.__
 ~~~
 md5sum backup01.bin backup02.bin backup03.bin backup04.bin
 ~~~